CiscoSE/grpc_collector/README.md

 # gRPC Collector

-Test telemetry collector using gRPC and KVGPB
+Test telemetry collector using gRPC and KVGPB for XR, XE and NX devices

 ## Technical Challenge